daniel-k778/secure-AI-surveillance-system/README.md

 ### Training Files

+- `video_framesave.py`: This script extracts frames from videos in train_videos and saves them as images in the video_images folder.
+It captures one frame every 30 frames of the video, saving images with filenames based on the video filename and an incremental counter.
 - `self_train.py`: This script uses a YOLO model to perform object detection on images in the video_images folder.
-Detected objects are saved with confidence scores, and annotated images are stored with the prefix inference_.
-- `file_sync.py`: This script synchronizes files between folder2 and folder3 based on the files present in folder1.
-It removes files from folder2 without corresponding names in folder1 and moves files from folder3 to folder4 if their names are not in folder1.
-- `video_framesave.py`: This script extracts frames from videos in train_videos and saves them as images in video_images.
-It captures one frame every 30 frames of the video, saving images with filenames based on the video filename and an incremental counter.
+Detected objects are saved with confidence scores.
+To use this script create a new folder called 'video_images' in the same directory and paste the images you want YOLO to annotate.
+Note that this script is intended to accelerate the training process.
+It is not recommended to use this script if you have a model trained on a weak dataset.
+Once the script is finished, look through the annotations and delete any false detections.
+- `file_sync.py`: After refining the annotated images, paste them into the data_val/inference_box directory.
+Alongside, relocate the raw images used in the self_train.py script to the data_val/inference_im directory and the labels created to the data_val/inference_labels directory.
+This script synchronizes the labels and raw images based on the refined annotations.
+It removes any labels and raw images which do not correlate to the annotations.
+After running this script, feel free to delete the annotations and move the labels and raw images to your datasets folder.

 ## Acknowledgements